 The introduction and support fee pays for:

-- The recruitment and screening process of carers.
+- The recruitment and screening process of care workers.

-- Induction process for the carers and regular updates on changes to social care regulations.
+- Induction process for the care workers and regular updates on changes to social care regulations.

 - The assessment of the needs of the care-seeker or of a local authority support plan.

-- Continuous face-to-face support for both carers and care-seekers at the Greenway Centre (from Greenway Care Connect staff or signposting to other services when relevant).
+- Continuous face-to-face support for both care workers and care-seekers at the Greenway Centre (from Greenway Care Connect staff or signposting to other services when relevant).

-- The search for and organisation of training opportunities for carers.
+- The search for and organisation of training opportunities for care workers.

-- The organisation of peer support events for carers at the Greenway Centre for the promotion of best practice.
+- The organisation of peer support events for care workers at the Greenway Centre for the promotion of best practice.

 - Invoicing service to those receiving care and payments to carers.